Skip to main content

 Self-care

-Self-care involves looking after your own health and wellbeing with the support of those involved in your care.
+Self-care involves looking after your own health and wellbeing, with support from those involved in your care.

-• effective care of minor ailments and long-term conditions
+• effective care of minor illnesses and long-term conditions

-Safe-care with support can help people living with the condition to have less anxiety and be more active and independent.
+Self-care with support can ease anxiety and help you be more active and independent.

 Maintaining a social life